-The California Department of Transportation (Caltrans/Department) Work Elements support the 2020-2024 Caltrans Strategic Plan mission to provide a safe and reliable transportation network that serves all people and respects the environment and goals of 1) Safety First, 2) Cultivate Excellence, 3) Enhance and Connect the Multimodal Network, 4) Strengthen Stewardship and Drive Efficiency, 5) Lead Climate Action, and 6) Advance Equity and Livability in All Communities.
+The California Department of Transportation (Caltrans/Department) Work Elements support the 2020-2024 Caltrans Strategic Plan mission to provide a safe and reliable transportation network that serves all people, respects the environment, and achieves six key goals: Safety First, Cultivate Excellence, Enhance and Connect the Multimodal Network, Strengthen Stewardship and Drive Efficiency, Lead Climate Action, and Advance Equity and Livability in All Communities.

-Caltrans Work Elements promote the Department's objectives in its various transportation plans, including the California Transportation Plan 2050 (CTP 2050), California Freight Mobility Plan (2020), Smart Mobility Framework Guide (2020), Complete Streets and Interregional Transportation Strategic Plan.
-In addition, Caltrans Work Elements fulfill the Department's responsibility to steward federal transportation planning funds.
-The Work Elements stress the inclusion of the Tribal governments and under-represented communities of concern in the state and regional transportation planning and programming processes.
+Caltrans Work Elements promote the Department's objectives across various transportation plans, including the California Transportation Plan 2050 (CTP 2050), California Freight Mobility Plan (2023), Smart Mobility Framework Guide (2020), Climate Action Plan for Transportation Infrastructure (CAPTI), and Complete Streets and Interregional Transportation Strategic Plan.
+Additionally, they fulfill the Department's responsibility to steward federal transportation planning funds, stressing the inclusion of Tribal Governments and under-represented communities of concern in the planning processes.

-Caltrans planning activities support goals established in the regional transportation planning guidelines adopted by the California Transportation Commission (CTC) and the climate change-related legislation closely linking transportation and land use planning.
-Integration of the two planning processes responds to Assembly Bill 32, Senate Bill 375, and subsequent legislation.
-Reducing greenhouse gases (GHG) has become one of the key priorities in the transportation planning process.
-They also improve transportation mobility, address federal air quality criteria pollutants, and ensure that the statewide and regional transportation planning activities address Tribal, local, regional and statewide mobility and economic needs.
+Caltrans planning activities align with regional transportation planning guidelines adopted by the California Transportation Commission (CTC) and legislation related to State climate action goals, including Assembly Bill 32 and Senate Bill 375.
+Reducing greenhouse gases (GHG) has become one of the key priorities in the transportation planning process, contributing to improved transportation mobility, addressing federal air quality criteria pollutants, and meeting the mobility and economic needs of Tribal, local, regional, and statewide communities.

 Another key legislation guiding state planning is Senate Bill 391, which requires the CTP to identify the integrated multimodal transportation system needed to achieve maximum feasible GHG emissions reductions.
 Caltrans prepared CTP 2050, signed by the Secretary of the California State Transportation Agency (CalSTA) in February 2021.
-The CTP presents a long-term vision with a set of supporting goals, policies, and recommendations to help guide transportation-related decisions and investments to meet the state's future mobility needs and reduce greenhouse gas (GHG) emissions.
+The CTP presents a long-term vision with a set of supporting goals, policies, and recommendations to help guide transportation-related decisions and investments to meet the State's future mobility needs and reduce greenhouse gas emissions.

-Moreover, the CTP addresses Equity by implementing statewide strategies that analyze transportation, economic, climate, and racial & social inequities that drastically impact vulnerable and underserved 26 communities.
-Caltrans acknowledges that historically and contemporary marginalized communities of color experience fewer benefits and a more significant share of negative impacts of our state's transportation system.
-Some of these disparities reflect a history of transportation decision-making, policy, processes, planning, design, and construction that lack community consensus, place barriers, divide communities, and amplify racial inequities, particularly among Black/African American and Latino communities.
+Moreover, the CTP addresses Equity by implementing statewide strategies that analyze transportation, economic, climate, and racial & social inequities that drastically impact vulnerable and underserved communities.
+Caltrans acknowledges that historically and contemporary marginalized communities of color experience fewer benefits and a more significant share of negative impacts of our State's transportation system.
+Some of these disparities reflect a history of transportation decision-making, policy, processes, planning, design, and construction that lack community consensus, place barriers, divide communities, and amplify racial inequities, particularly among Black/African-American and Latino communities.
 Caltrans recognizes its leadership role and significant responsibility to eliminate barriers to provide more equitable transportation for all Californians.

-Former Governor Jerry Brown signed Senate Bill 1 into law in April 2017, also known as the Road Repair and Accountability Act of 2017.
-This state transportation funding bill will provide roughly \$50 billion in revenues over the next ten years to maintain and integrate the state's multi-modal transportation system.
-SB 1 allocated \$25 million in additional Caltrans Sustainable Communities Grant fund beginning with the Fiscal Year 2017/18 grant cycle to aid regional and local planning efforts.
-About half of the funding provided for each fiscal year was distributed to the MPOs on a formula basis.
-The formula grant funding is aimed at supporting and implementing Regional Transportation Plans (RTP) and Sustainable Communities Strategies (SCS) efforts where appropriate and to help achieve the state's greenhouse gas (GHG) reduction target of 40 and 80 percent below 1990 levels by 2030 and 2050, respectively.
+Former Governor Jerry Brown signed Senate Bill (SB) 1 into law in April 2017, also known as the Road Repair and Accountability Act of 2017.
+This State transportation funding bill will provide roughly \$50 billion in revenues over the next ten years to maintain and integrate the State's multi-modal transportation system.
+SB 1 allocated \$25 million in additional Caltrans Sustainable Communities Grant fund beginning with the Fiscal Year (FY) 2017/18 grant cycle to aid regional and local planning efforts.
+About half of the funding provided for each fiscal year was distributed to the Metropolitan Planning Organizations (MPOs) on a formula basis.
+The formula grant funding is aimed at supporting and implementing Regional Transportation Plans (RTP) and Sustainable Communities Strategies (SCS) efforts where appropriate and to help achieve the State's greenhouse gas (GHG) reduction target of 40 and 80 percent below 1990 levels by 2030 and 2050, respectively.

-SB 1 had also allocated \$20 million in climate change adaptation planning grants to local and regional agencies for adaptation planning from FY 2017/18 through the FY 2019/20 funding cycles.
+SB 1 also allocated \$20 million in climate change adaptation planning grants to local and regional agencies for adaptation planning from FY 2017/18 through the FY 2019/20 funding cycles.